matplotlib/pytest-mpl/tests/subtests/README.rst

 **Image comparison status flags:**

-:``imatch``: Image comparison must pass, so correct image in included in the baseline directory.
+:``imatch``: Image comparison must pass, so correct image is included in the baseline directory.

 :``idiff``: Image comparison must fail, so baseline image is edited to include a red cross such that the RMS is greater than the tolerance.